OpenSees/OpenSeesDocumentation/source/user/manual/material/ndMaterials/PressureDependentMultiYield02.rst

    $tag, |integer|,"A positive integer uniquely identifying the material among all nDMaterials."
    $nd, |integer|, "Number of dimensions, 2 for plane-strain, and 3 for 3D analysis."
    $rho, |float|, "Saturated soil mass density."
-   $refShearModul (Gr), |float|, "Reference low-strain shear modulus, specified at a reference mean effective confining pressure refPress of p’r (see below)"
+   $refShearModul (Gr), |float|, "Reference low-strain shear modulus, specified at a reference mean effective confining pressure refPress of p’r"
-   $refBulkModul (Br), |float|, "Reference bulk modulus, specified at a reference mean effective confining pressure refPress of p’r (see below)."
+   $refBulkModul (Br), |float|, "Reference bulk modulus, specified at a reference mean effective confining pressure refPress of p’r."
    $frictionAng (Φ), |float|, "Friction angle at peak shear strength, in degrees."
-   $peakShearStra (γmax), |float|,"An octahedral shear strain at which the maximum shear strength is reached, specified at a reference mean effective confining pressure refPress of p’r (see below)."
+   $peakShearStra (γmax), |float|,"An octahedral shear strain at which the maximum shear strength is reached, specified at a reference mean effective confining pressure refPress of p’r."
    $refPress (p’r), |float|, "Reference mean effective confining pressure at which Gr, Br, and γmax are defined."
    $pressDependCoe (d), |float|, "A positive constant defining variations of G and B as a function of instantaneous effective confinement p’:"
    $PTAng (ΦPT), |float|, "Phase transformation angle, in degrees."